Code-Egg/ansible-lomp-wp/README.md

 # WordPress on Ubuntu 20.04 LOMP
 This playbook will install a WordPress website on top of a LOMP environment (Linux, OpenLiteSpeed, MySQL and PHP) on an Ubuntu machine.
 A virtualhost will be created with the options specified in the vars/default.yml variable file.

-## Settings
-- `php_modules`:  An array containing PHP extensions that should be installed to support your WordPress setup.
-You don't need to change this variable, but you might want to include new extensions to the list if your specific setup requires it.
-- `mysql_root_password`: The desired password for the **root** MySQL account.
-- `mysql_db`: The name of the MySQL database that should be created for WordPress.
-- `mysql_user`: The name of the MySQL user that should be created for WordPress.
-- `mysql_password`: The password for the new MySQL user.
-- `http_host`: Your domain name.
-- `http_conf`: The name of the configuration file that will be created within OpenLiteSpeed.
-- `http_port`: HTTP port for this virtual host, where `80` is the default.
-- `https_port`: HTTPS port for this virtual host, where `443` is the default.

 ## Running this Playbook
 ### Install Ansible
 1. Install ansible on center server